-This technique guide has been written by Little Miss Fancy Frocks – the dynamic mother-daughter duo who lovingly create handcrafted clothing for adults and children.
+This technique guide to sewing with striped fabrics has been written by Little Miss Fancy Frocks – the dynamic mother-daughter duo who lovingly create handcrafted clothing for adults and children.
 Visit their Facebook page here.

 Be bold and convert a simple striped fabric into an eye catching design.
-Below we show you several different techniques for using striped fabrics to stunning effect in your sewing.
+Below we show you several different techniques for sewing with striped fabrics to create a stunning effect.
 The designs created will work for dressmaking and interior projects so get creative!

 You will need…

 Striped fabric, the best one to use for samples is where each stripe is 1 – 2 cms wide.
 We used striped fabric from Hantex.